dunglas/symfony-docker/docs/xdebug.md

 Using an [override](https://docs.docker.com/compose/reference/overview/#specifying-multiple-compose-files) file named `docker-compose.debug.yml` ensures that the production configuration remains untouched.

-As example, an override could look like this:
+As an example, an override could look like this:

 ```yaml
 # docker-compose.debug.yml